 As you may all know, our Tiny Teatox is a mixture of Chinese Medicine herbal ingredients.
 Chinese herbs are powerful and when combined together correctly like our blends are – they really allow for huge physical and emotional changes internally.

-Written by our lovely ambassador TCM Dr. Nat Kringoudis:
+Written by Dr. Nat Kringoudis, TCM.:

 It can be really confusing trying to understand how your tea works when you have your western medicine hat on.
 I remember way back when I was studying Chinese Medicine (TCM) I literally had to unlearn all I had previously learnt about the human body because TCM views the body in a very different way.
 However, it is an intricate medicine system within its own right – and it has stood the test of time being perfected over the ages to be what it is today.
 What’s more, many of the herbal ingredients we use, have now been researched and their therapeutic affects validated.
 So to help you better understand Tiny Teatox, today I’m going to talk about how it works in your body.
 One thing I now know is how to translate East to West and back again!

 The ingredients of Tiny Teatox set to work in your body to maximize digestion and how your gut works.
 From a TCM view point, we refer to the ‘gut’ as the spleen and stomach – and the relationship these two have with each other is what make the magic of digestion happen.
 So the stomach is the ‘pit’ that the food arrives into and the spleen is like the organ that assimilates foods, draws out the essentials, sends the nutrients around the body to nourish and heal and the bad out to the bowel as waste.
 And when this is all happening smoothly, the body is happy – it assists in keeping our weight in check too – because if the bad is being sent out as waste, toxins can’t build up in our body.